 Executive summary

-Upon understanding the need to streamline the sharing of sender/receiver payment PayId details for the bank’s mobile app, the team is focused on implementing a QR code feature that would allow users to generate a code that would be scanned by the other party, minimising the possibility of error on the payment information.
+Upon understanding the need to streamline the sharing of sender/receiver payment PayId details for the bank’s mobile app, the team is focused on implementing a QR code feature that would allow users to generate a code that would be scanned by the other party, minimising the possibility of an error on the payment information.
 Once scanned, the QR code would automatically fill in the required information, thus simplifying the payment process.

 Introduction